Dr. Garwood P. Anderson is Dean and President of Nashotah House Theological Seminary, where he also holds a chair as Professor of New Testament.

 Eugene Schlesinger is Lecturer in the Department of Religious Studies at Santa Clara University.
 The author of Sacrificing the Church: Mass, Mission, and Ecumenism (Fortress Academic, 2019) and Missa Est!
 A Missional Liturgical Ecclesiology (Fortress Press, 2017), and the editor of Covenant, he understands his vocation to be an Episcopalian who does Catholic theology.

-Fr.
-Mac Stewart is studying for a doctorate in historical theology at the Catholic University of America, and is a priest of the Episcopal Diocese of North Carolina.
+Dr. Mac Stewart recently completed a doctorate in theology at the Catholic University of America.

 The Rt.
 Rev. Dr. George Sumner, ordained priest in Tanzania in 1981, is the Bishop of the Episcopal Diocese of Dallas.
 He has served in cross-cultural ministry in Navajoland and has a doctorate in theology from Yale.
 Bishop Sumner is married to Stephanie Hodgkins.

 The Rev. Dr. Muthuraj Swamy is director of the Cambridge Centre for Christianity Worldwide, Cambridge, UK, and project manager of Theological Education for Mission in the Anglican Communion, based in London.

 The Rev. Dr. Philip Turner is a retired priest in the Episcopal Diocese of Texas.
 He is the author of a number of books and articles, including Sex, Money and Power and Christian Ethics and the Church.
 He has served the Episcopal Church as a missionary, rector, and seminary professor and dean.